frc1675/brownbook/contributing/github-guide.md

 ![Pages settings](./images/pages-settings.PNG)

 Match your settings with those in the picture above - namely "Deploy from a branch" and selecting "master" and "/ (root)".
+Then click Save.

 Go back to the default (Code) tab of your repository and hit the gear in the About section on the left side.